jvissers/dynamic-import-maps-novite/README.md

 Will do another attempt in a project that **does** use `vitejs`.

 ** Update December 10th, 2021 **
 Checking the above in the project that **does** use `vitejs` shows that this does not work in FF, Chrome dev mode nor FF production mode.
 Only Chrome production mode works in that setup.

+** Update December 10th, 2021 **
+The problem with CDN import maps of tiptap apparently aren't support in production.
+See detail of this [skypack issue](https://github.com/skypackjs/skypack-cdn/issues/159)